Gaming Innovation Group: Present day

-In April 2020, GiG signed an agreement with Betway to provide Sportnco's sportsbook and player account management in Portugal.
+In April 2022, GiG signed an agreement with Betway to provide Sportnco's sportsbook and player account management in Portugal.
 The same month, Sportnco acquisition is completed in a €51.5 deal.
 GiG Media won the iGB Affiliate award for Casino affiliate of the year at the 2022 event in London.
 In May 2022, the company signed an agreement with Full Games SA to provide player management and sports betting services in Angola, a new regulated market.

+In January 2024, ahead of the ICE London trade show, GiG launched its next-generation platform CoreX and sportsbook SportX, together with the AI-driven products DataX and LogicX as part of a new "X-Suite" product range.
+The legal split of the group's media and platform businesses was completed on 30 September 2024, with the platform business continuing as GiG Software plc and the media business becoming the independently listed Gentoo Media Inc. GiG Software's shares began trading on the Nasdaq First North Premier Growth Market under the ticker "GIG SDB" on 1 October 2024.
+Following the restructuring, the company identified Finland, Brazil, France and New Zealand as priority markets for commercial growth, with Brazil's federally regulated online betting market opening to licensed operators on 1 January 2025.

 Organizational structure

 GiG Software plc.
 (GIG) is a publicly traded corporation.

 GIG is a holding company, with all commercial activities being carried out by its subsidiaries.
 GIG has subsidiaries located in Malta, Denmark, Gibraltar and Spain.
 Some of the subsidiaries based in Malta hold remote operator licences in the UK, Malta and Sweden.
 Furthermore, the two main segments of the business (GIG Media and GIG Core) are operated as follows: GIG Media is operated through Innovation Labs Ltd (a Malta-based subsidiary) and iGamingCloud Inc. (a US based subsidiary), and GIG Core is mainly operated through iGamingCloud Limited (a Malta-based subsidiary).